seedstack/w20-bridge-addon/index.md

 {{< dependency g="org.seedstack.addons.w20" a="w20-bridge-web" >}}

+If you don't want to serve W20 static files from the Java application, use the following dependency instead:

+{{< dependency g="org.seedstack.addons.w20" a="w20-bridge-rest" >}}

+This will only provide the REST API required by the W20 frontend to bridge.
+Use the default masterpage template presented below to update your own index.html page on the frontend.

 # How it works

 The W20 bridge automatically generates and serves W20 resources that should normally be written manually: